 Cassandra Estep joined the Goizueta faculty in 2016, after completing her PhD in Accountancy at the University of Illinois at Urbana-Champaign.
 Prior to her PhD program, she spent six years with Ernst & Young as an IT auditor.
 Her primary research focus is judgment and decision making in auditing, with specific interest in the role of audit specialists and information technology.
-Professor Estep's work has been published in The Accounting Review, Contemporary Accounting Research, and Journal of Accounting Research.
+Professor Estep's work has been published in The Accounting Review, Journal of Accounting Research, Contemporary Accounting Research, and Review of Accounting Studies.

 University of Illinois at Urbana-Champaign: PhD, Accountancy 2016